sporto/elm-tutorial/effects/tasks.md

 #### clockSignal

-Just before we will use this `clockSignal` for refreshing the view.
+Just as before we will use this `clockSignal` for refreshing the view.
 Every 2 seconds in this case.

 #### mb